ossu/computer-science/FAQ.md

 For materials from university courses that are online (but not organized) into a MOOC, [awesome-courses](https://github.com/prakhar1989/awesome-courses) and [cs-video-courses](https://github.com/Developer-Y/cs-video-courses) are good resources.
+For textbooks, [Goodreads](https://www.goodreads.com/genres/computer-science) is a great platform for reader ratings and reviews.
 For learning a particular programming language or framework, [see this question](#what-is-a-good-course-to-learn-a-particular-language).